BDSpoke-UTC-Spelman-Tuskegee-WVU/R-coding-bootcamp/README.md

 * 12-1:15pm 	Lunch (Volunteers needed for focus groups assessment interview)<br>
 * 1-2:30	Optional topics.
 Network visualization.
 * 2:30-2:45pm 	Break
-* 2:45-4:45m 	Develop video tutorials for Coding and Data Science Education
+* 2:45-4:45m 	Develop video tutorials for Coding and Data Science Education.
+Sign for QUBES VEFN Group.

 ## Free Online Books on R:
 If people want to learn R before and after the bootcamps, there are many free online books at http://ucanalytics.com/blogs/learn-r-12-books-and-online-resources/